 to know about the TV show' but it's still a lot of fun.
 Quigley has to be a

 fanatic on this.
 Who else would put up the lyrics to the song 'It Ain't No

 Big Thing,' which he says was heard numerous times during the series?"

-- 1997 feature on Jack Lord, containing interviews with his wife Marie and others from American Journal.
+- 1997 feature on Jack Lord, containing interviews with his wife Marie and others from American Journal (includes video).

-- Marie Lord talks about life with husband Jack, taped at the 1999 Five-O convention.
+- Marie Lord talks about life with husband Jack at the 1999 Five-O convention (from Inside Edition).

-- Interview with guest actor Michael Anderson Jr., who talks about Jack Lord, Stoney Burke and Five-O.
+- Lengthy interview with guest actor Michael Anderson Jr., who talks about Jack Lord, Stoney Burke and Five-O.

-- Pages for two actors who appeared in multiple Five-O episodes: Jimmy Borges and Elissa Dulce.
-NOW WITH VIDEO CLIPS!
+- Pages for three actors who appeared in multiple Five-O episodes: Jimmy Borges, Elissa

 - Nice things people have said to me about the Five-O Home Page in e-mail.